openstack-archive/infra-manual/doc/source/drivers.rst

 Remove Project from Infrastructure Systems
 ------------------------------------------

-Once your repositor is in its final state, prepare a second change to the ``openstack-infra/project-config`` repository that does the
+Once your repository is in its final state, prepare a second change to the ``openstack-infra/project-config`` repository that does the
 following: